Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Introduction

-The estimation of the radio/gamma-ray time lag~$\delta$ and gamma-ray peak separation~$\Delta$ for those pulsars showing double-peaked light curves and application to the observed light curves of several gamma-ray pulsars, provided in the $1^\mathrm{th}$ Fermi Catalogue \cite{abdo_first_2010}, has been done in \cite{petri_unified_2011} by using an oblique split monopole solution \citep{bogovalov_physics_1999} for the field structure and a simple polar cap geometry for the radio counterpart.
-In this work, we aim to understand the characteristics of the gamma-ray and radio light curves by employing the FFE prescription where we also take into account the real effect of particle flow within the dipolar magnetosphere, onto the field structure. \cite{kalapotharakos_gamma-ray_2012} focused only to the orthogonal rotator case by taking into account a large range of conductivity in dissipative pulsar magnetospheres.
+Estimation of the radio and gamma-ray time lag~$\delta$ and gamma-ray peak separation~$\Delta$ for those pulsars showing double-peaked light curves and application to the observed light curves of several gamma-ray pulsars provided in the first Fermi Catalogue \cite{abdo_first_2010} was carried out by \cite{petri_unified_2011} who used an oblique split monopole solution \citep{bogovalov_physics_1999} for the field structure and a simple polar cap geometry for the radio counterpart.
+With the study presented here, our aim is to understand the characteristics of the gamma-ray and radio light curves by employing the FFE prescription where we also take into account the real effect of particle flow within the dipolar magnetosphere on the field structure. \cite{contopoulos_pulsar_2010} also compared the predicted relation $\delta-\Delta$, assuming emission near the current sheet, to the calculated relations based on the first pulsar catalogue. \cite{kalapotharakos_gamma-ray_2012} focused on the orthogonal rotator case, taking into account a large range of conductivity in dissipative pulsar magnetospheres.
 In \cite{kalapotharakos_gamma-ray_2014}, the orthogonal condition was relaxed to the whole range of magnetic obliquity to produce $\delta$ and $\Delta$ measured by the observations.
-By comparing the observed $\Delta - \delta$ diagram with their estimations from the model, these authors favoured the cases with high conductivities.
-As the conductivity increases the system converges to the FFE limit.
+By comparing the observed $\Delta - \delta$ diagram with their estimations from the model, these authors favoured the cases with high conductivities; as the conductivity increases, the system converges to the FFE limit.

-\cite{chen_numerical_2020} have recently suggested a force-free magnetospheric model and presented radio, X-ray and gamma-ray light curves in agreement with the observations of the millisecond pulsar PSR~J0030+0451 with an estimation of the magnetic inclination of the pulsar $\sim 80^{\circ}$.
+\cite{chen_numerical_2020} recently suggested a force-free magnetospheric model and presented radio, X-ray, and gamma-ray light curves in agreement with the observations of the millisecond pulsar (MSP) PSR~J0030+0451, providing an estimation of the magnetic inclination of the pulsar of $\sim 80^{\circ}$.
 More recently, \cite{kalapotharakos_multipolar_2020} proposed the FFE model by taking into account an off-centred dipole field and quadrupole components, the Kerr-metric for the ray-tracing of photons from a distant observer to the hot spots on the surface of the star.